Editor-Approved Morning and Night Skincare Routines for Oily SkinAugust 08, 2022

-If you have oily skin and find yourself reaching for blotting papers multiple times throughout the day, you might want to reevaulate your skin-care routine.
+If you have oily skin and find yourself reaching for blotting papers multiple times throughout the day, you might want to reevaluate your skincare routine.
 Products that are too heavy can make the skin look greasy, while products that are too lightweight may not be hydrating enough.
-Although oily skin can be difficult to care for, the right skin-care routine can be life-changing.
+The right skincare routine can make all the difference for oily skin.
+Ahead, we took out the guesswork by curating a routine designed for oily skin featuring product recommendations to use in the morning and at night.

-For oily skin in particular, a morning skin-care routine is a great way to remove any oils that may have piled up on the skin’s surface while you were sleeping.
-Just a few extra steps — with a little help from mattifying products — can help combat a greasy complexion.
+For oily skin in particular, a morning skincare routine is a great way to remove any oils that may have piled up on the skin’s surface while you were sleeping.
+Just a few extra steps — with a little help from mattifying products — can help combat a shiny complexion.

 STEP 1: Cleanse Your Skin

 Wash your face every morning to remove any impurities or excess oil that built up over night.
-The longer dirt and bacteria lingers on your skin, the greater the chance a breakout can occur.
+The longer dirt and bacteria lingers on your skin, the greater the chance of breakouts.
 Steer clear of harsh soaps, though, and reach for a gentle face wash that won’t strip your skin of too much oil.
-We like Good Skin Days A New Leaf Cream Cleanser because it hydrates and soothes as it removes impurities.
-If you want to opt for an acne-targeted cleanser, try the CeraVe Acne Foaming Cream Cleanser with benzoyl peroxide.
+We like the La Roche-Posay Toleriane Purifying Foaming Facial Wash because it cleanses the skin without removing essential moisture.

 STEP 2: Tone Your Skin

-Toning your skin is a great way to help ensure that every last trace of debris is removed as it will pick up anything your cleanser left behind.
+Toning your skin is a great way to help ensure that every last trace of debris is removed as it will pick up anything your cleanser leaves behind.
 Toners can also help normalize your skin’s pH level, as well as smooth skin’s texture.
-Reach for a formula that’s non-drying and recommended for oily skin, like the Thayers Witch Hazel Alcohol Free-Toner.
+Reach for a formula that’s non-drying and recommended for oily skin, like the Thayers Unscented Facial Toner.

 STEP 3: Apply a Serum